antoniofrs/experiment-go-postgres-fiber/README.md

-# Experiment with postgres fiber in golang
+# Experiment: Postgres, gorm and fiber in golang
 A simple rest service using golang, fiber and gorm.